A Unique Residence with Intriguing Layers, Textures and Materials

-This week’s instalment of the #SBIDinspire interior design series features a unique and inspiring home that pushes the boundaries with a sophisticated balance of layers.
+This week’s instalment of the #SBIDinspire interior design series features a unique and inspiring residential home that pushes the boundaries with a sophisticated balance of layers.
 The interior design introduced exciting layering, intriguing textures, contrasting materials as well as sophisticated finishes and fine detailing.
 Each space features bespoke furniture pieces, designed and finished in luxurious velvets, flocked velvets, fine wools and antiqued leather.
 These were complemented with timber and high gloss tables, European rugs, mirrors and accessories.
 The use of beautiful exquisite chandeliers in various rooms is prominent, along with accent tables and floor lamps.
 The careful and experimental layering of this projects injects the home with interest, detail and timeless elegance.

 Project: Prosser Residence